 Counseling Degrees & Licenses in Wisconsin

-Pursuing a counseling career in the state of Wisconsin can be a rewarding professional choice.
-The state of Wisconsin features a number of accredited masters level counseling degree programs including several offered through schools within the University of Wisconsin system.
+Pursuing a counseling career in Wisconsin can be a rewarding professional choice.
+The state of Wisconsin features a number of accredited masters level counseling degree programs, including several offered through schools within the University of Wisconsin system.

-According to Mental Health America, Wisconsin currently ranks well in terms of outcomes for both adults and youth.
-In comparison to other states, Wisconsin also rates well in terms of the prevalence of mental illness as well as care access.
+According to Mental Health America (2025), Wisconsin currently rates just above the middle in terms of outcomes for both adults and youth.
+In comparison to other states, Wisconsin also rates near the middle in terms of the prevalence of mental illness as well as care access.
 Despite these positive metrics, Wisconsin’s mental health system does feature some significant issues.
 For example, a Wisconsin behavioral health system gaps report issued in 2019 noted significant gaps in issues such as integrated mental health services, medication management, and crisis intervention and stabilization services.

 Wisconsin will continue to need newly trained mental health care professionals not just to accommodate for workforce attrition but also to address pressing issues such as the lasting mental health impacts of the Covid-19 pandemic on both youth and adults, as well as the state-level implications of the Supreme Court’s recent ruling overturning a woman’s right to an abortion.